Janet Jackson announces Black Diamond tour with stop in Cleveland

 Janet will be performing songs from 12 multi-platinum albums including a special performance of Rhythm Nation

-1814, which recently marked its 30th Anniversary.
+1814, which recently marked its 30th anniversary.

 41.496480 -81.688213